Contact Us for a Free Consultation (213) 542-0979

 Placing victim or family in fear of their safety

-One of the most difficult factors a prosecutor must prove is often that the threat placed the victim in sustained fear.
+One of the most challenging factors a prosecutor must prove is often that the threat placed the victim in sustained fear.

-Clearly, this is objective and will depend on the reaction of the victim.
-Put simply, what exactly would a reasonable person think in this situation?
+Clearly, this is objective and will depend on the victim's reaction.
+Put simply, what would a reasonable person think in this situation?

 If it can somehow be proven the victim was never actually in fear, then a criminal threats charge under Penal Code 422 can't be sustained.

-The statute requires that a victim was placed in “sustained,” fear.
-This means it's possible that a victim could have been put in a situation where the unlawful threat placed them in significant fear at that moment, but that fear dissipates almost immediately, thus, PC 422 charges can't be proved beyond reasonable doubt.
+The statute requires that a victim be placed in “sustained” fear.
+This means it's possible that a victim could have been put in a situation where the unlawful threat placed them in significant fear at that moment, but that fear dissipates almost immediately.
+Thus, PC 422 charges can't be proved beyond reasonable doubt.

-Finally, as noted, you can be prosecuted for making criminal threats when you never had any actual intent to carry out the threat.
-Put simply, the threat alone is sufficient for prosecution.
+Finally, as noted, you can be prosecuted for making criminal threats even if you never had any actual intent to carry them out.
+But, the threat alone is sufficient for prosecution.

 What are the Related California Crimes?